GregorioMendozaSerrano/Stock-Market-Prediction-ICAG-AIRF/README.md

 ### Author: Gregorio Mendoza Serrano

-In this feedback exercise, an analysis of the stock prices (obtained from investing.com) of two companies will be performed using historic data corresponging to the following time period:
+In this feedback exercise, an analysis of the stock prices (obtained from investing.com) of two companies will be performed using historic data corresponding to the following time period:

 *From: January 1, 2019 - To: October 1, 2023*